-Cabin crew records 12 months after the date of the flight, duty or rest time. (except dangerous goods training For as long as the cabin crew member is employed by the operator and, from the date the cabin crew member leaves the employment, for another 12 months after that date.
-3. Record of a cabin crew member's dangerous goods training, where required 3 years after the completion of that training.
+Cabin crew records 1.
+Record of a cabin crew member's assigned flight, duty and rest time 12 months after the date of the flight, duty or rest time.
+2. All training courses attended (except dangerous goods training and recurrent training on safety and emergency procedures) 3.
+Record of a cabin crew member's dangerous goods training, where required 3 years after the completion of that training.
 4. Record of a cabin crew member's recurrent training on safety and emergency procedures, where required 2 years after the completion of the training